1976 Sabah Air GAF Nomad crash: Background

-According to Borneo Bulletin newspaper published on 12 June 1976, Tun Fuad's son, Johari Stephens (a 25-year-old trainee pilot) asked if he could ride the aircraft in the co-pilot seat.
+According to Borneo Bulletin newspaper published on 12 June 1976, Tun Fuad's son, Johari Stephens (a 24-year-old trainee pilot) asked if he could ride the aircraft in the co-pilot seat.
 The request was granted and the aircraft took off from Labuan.
 The flight from Labuan to Kota Kinabalu usually takes around 40 minutes.
 Tun Fuad's aircraft should have landed at 3:30 pm at the Kota Kinabalu Airport.
 The weather was good and the VIP aircraft should have received immediate clearance for landing.
 However, the aircraft circled and approached the airport from the north.
 It was claimed that the ground control tower instructed the aircraft to make another turn because of an inbound Malaysia Airlines Boeing 737 flight to the airport.
 An airport official claimed that there were conflicting instructions from the ground control tower.

-The crash
+Crash

-George Mojuntin, the eldest son of the Mojuntin family, was one of the eyewitnesses of the crash.
-He and his friends were playing golf nearby when the aircraft crashed into the Sembulan Sea while it was trying to land at Kota Kinabalu International Airport.
-The aircraft was at 600 feet, flying at 86 knots and approaching the runway from the north when it seemed to stall mid-air with one wing dipping down and the aircraft spiraling one and a half turns into shallow waters just three feet deep.
+George Jomiton Mojuntin (October 19, 1932 – March 11, 1983), the eldest son of the Mojuntin family, was one of the eyewitnesses of the crash.
+He and his friends were playing golf nearby at the Kinabalu Golf Club in Tanjung Aru when the aircraft crashed into the South China Sea while it was trying to land at Kota Kinabalu International Airport.
+The aircraft's altitude was at 600 feet, flying at 86 knots and approaching the runway from the north when it seemed to stall mid-air with one wing dipping down and the aircraft spiraling one and a half turns into shallow waters just three feet deep.
 It was 3:41 pm and 27 seconds.
-Residents of Kampung Sembulan Baru reported that they heard an explosion at about 3:30 pm.
+The residents of Kampung Sembulan Baru reported that they heard an explosion at about 3:30 pm.
 On rushing out from their homes, they saw the aircraft broken into two, with the cockpit embedded about three feet into a sandbank.
 Other parts of the aircraft were embedded in the shallow water while part of it was exposed above water.
 According to The Far Eastern Economic Review the aircraft had appeared to be veering from side to side before it went into a spiral and crashed.